Start Your Own Website

 Nature Body — My other source of NZ-made natural body products.
 They also have probiotic deodorant, plus lotions, bamboo toothbrushes, stainless steel straws and more.

 Grounded & Co. — Coffee and tea that’s fair trade, certified organic and helping the planet?
 Yes please.
-This is where we get all our coffee beans these days.

-Hendersons Fine Foods (Hendersons Bacon) — The bacon to buy.
+Henderson’s (Henderson’s Bacon) — The bacon to buy.
 Why?
 It has no cancer-causing preservatives like most of the bacon in our country and isn’t full of water.
 Also, it tastes like proper bacon.
 Available at good supermarkets.

 Ravelry — The knitting website you can’t do without – search thousands of patterns through all kinds of filters, add patterns to your queue, manage your projects, keep track of your yarn stash, etc.

-Loveknitting — A one-stop shop for yarn, needles and more, with fast delivery and sales of dangerous frequency.
+Lovecrafts — A one-stop shop for yarn, needles and more, with fast delivery and sales of dangerous frequency.

 Spotlight — The local one-stop craft shop for yarn, fabric, accessories and more.